LaunchCodeEducation/java-web-dev-curriculum/content/tools-in-intellij/reading/debugging/index.md

 1. Run your program in **Debug mode**.
 1. Inspect the values of your variables in the **Debugger Pane**.
 1. If needed, use the **Add/Watch** button to watch a specific expression as your program executes.
-1. You can also set a **conditional breakpoint** to pause the execution of the code when a certain condition is a method.
+1. You can also set a **conditional breakpoint** to pause the execution of the code when a certain condition is met.

 ## Control the Flow of Execution

 1. **Step-over** button executes a given line then steps to the next executable line
-1. **Step-into** button allows you to review a called method and see what is going to line within the method
+1. **Step-into** button allows you to review a called method and step line by line within the method
 1. **Step-out-of** button allows you to move out of the method you stepped into and resume stepping through the main code
-1. **Variables Pane** allows you to examine how variables are manipulated within your code.
+1. **Variables Pane** allows you to examine the current values of variables and how they are manipulated within your code.
 Also allows you to identify specific *Watch expressions*
-1. **Frames Pane** tracks any method calls and threads in your code line by line.
+1. **Frames Pane** tracks any method calls and threads in your code.
+This provides a stack trace view, showing the call hierarchy of methods and threads currently in execution.
 Best used with breakpoints.

 ## Advantage of Debugger Over Printing to the Console